-Mississippi man has 130-pound tumor removed in Bakersfield
+Doctor removes 130-pound tumor from Mississippi man

 - Trump’s ‘so-called judge’ is a highly regarded GOP appointee WATCH

-Logan tells the Bakersfield Californian that his found a specialist to remove it.
+Logan is now recovering and last Thursday he was able to walk for practically the first time in years.

+“My feet are together,” Logan said, wiggling his toes in his hospital bed.
+“They haven’t been together in years.”

-Now, he’s looking forward to resuming his life — out of the armchair.
+He is looking forward to returning home and resuming his life, out of an armchair.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.